Top 10 Most Overrated MMA Fighters

 She is one-dimensional and has been fighting tomato cans her entire career.

 He came to the UFC on a 14-fight win streak, undefeated for 6 years.
-Has wins over Dan Henderson, Robbie Lawler, and Jason Miller.
-He won his UFC debut via split decision against Martin Kampmann.
-Then got smashed by GSP, and his next fight KO'd by Jake Ellenberger.
-He won his next 4, all by decision, 2 split.
-I think he's still pretty overrated.
+He has wins over Dan Henderson, Robbie Lawler, and Jason Miller.
+He won his UFC debut via split decision against Martin Kampmann, then got smashed by GSP, and in his next fight, he was KO'd by Jake Ellenberger.

 Chris Weidman may be the UFC middleweight champion, but how did he get there?
-His #1 contender fight was with Mark Munoz, who is 1-2 in his last 3 fights, then he got a lucky KO over Anderson Silva, who will probably win the rematch.
+His #1 contender fight was with Mark Munoz, who is 1-2 in his last 3 fights.
+Then he got a lucky KO over Anderson Silva, who will probably win the rematch.

 He won a belt.
 Then, instead of defending it, he moved up in weight to collect another belt just so he could have two belts for pictures.
-Then he gets one stripped because he won't defend it.
-He's also faking a fantasy boxing match to ignore defending his belt.
+Then he got one stripped because he wouldn't defend it.

 No doubt, the most overrated MMA fighter ever because of his big mouth.
 Also, he has zero wrestling and BJJ, and got beat by Nate Diaz, who is a damn average fighter.

 Beat a washed-up BJ Penn and a washed-up Frank Shamrock...that's about it.
-Oh, and refuses to fight anyone who's not a legend or champion, even though he would get killed by any top-15 fighter in any division.
-Was never that good.
-The face of overrated!
+Oh, and he refuses to fight anyone who's not a legend or champion, even though he would get killed by any top-15 fighter in any division.

-Has he beaten anyone ever in their prime?
+Has he ever beaten anyone in their prime?

 He fought old-aged fighters, used PEDs during his entire UFC career, and eye-poked most of his UFC opponents.